mopidy/mopidy/docs/extensiondev.rst

 ``get_default_config()`` method in the ``Extension`` class which returns a :mod:`ConfigParser` compatible config section.
-The config section's name should be the same as the extension's short name, as defined in the ``entry_points`` part of ``setup.py``, but prefixed with ``ext.``, for example ``ext.soundspot``.
+The config section's name should be the same as the extension's short name, as defined in the ``entry_points`` part of ``setup.py``, for example ``soundspot``.
 All extensions should include an ``enabled`` config which should default to ``true``.
 Provide good defaults for all config values so that as few users as possible will need to change them.
 The exception is if the config value has security implications; in that case you should default to the most secure configuration.
 Leave any configurations that doesn't have meaningful defaults blank, like ``username`` and ``password``.

 ::